 During a closure of the restaurant for several years in the late 2000s, the restaurants famous Crystal Room was demolished.
 When the restaurant reopened in 2014, the Crystal Room was rebuilt, although with a different appearance than it previously had.

 As it is just a few blocks away from Spook Central, Columbus Circle is seen several times in the movie.
 During one scene, a possessed Louis Tully talks to a horse about the coming of Gozer.
-In another scene, the Stay Puft Marshmallow Man emerges from buildings and walks through Columbus Circle, heading up Central Park West towards the apartment.
+In another scene, the Stay Puft Marshmallow Man emerges from buildings and walks through Columbus Circle.
+He then heads up Central Park West towards the apartment.

 As the educational home to the Ghostbusters at the start of the story, Columbia University was featured in numerous scenes.
 While interior scenes were filmed on a soundstage, all the exterior shots were filmed on the university’s Morningside Heights campus.